mdtuhinsheikh/mdtuhinsheikh.github.io/_pages/about.md

 - B.S. in Applied Statistics, 2013, University of Dhaka.

 ## Research Interests
-- Competing risks survival data analysis, longitudinal data analysis, joint modelling of longitudinal and survival data, and cure rate model.
+- Competing risks survival data analysis, longitudinal data analysis, joint modeling of longitudinal and survival data, and cure rate model.
-- Bayesian inference, Bayesian computation, model assessment tools, interim analysis in clinical trials, and leveraging external data.
+- Bayesian inference, Bayesian computation, model assessment tools, leveraging external data, and interim analysis in clinical trials.
-- Machine learning for survival data, Bayesian deep learning,, microbiome data, and genomics data for premature babies.
+- Microbiome data for premature babies and inflammation bowel disease, cancer disease, machine learning for survival data, and deep learning.
-- Public health research problems (e.g. Prostate cancer, diabetes, HIV, etc.).

 ## Recent Developments/News
 * Will present our paper titled "New Bayesian C-indices for Assessing Importance of Longitudinal Biomarkers in Fitting Competing Risks Survival Data in the Presence of Partially Masked Causes" at the upcoming ENAR 2022.